The-Noah/static.md/example-site/index.md

 author: The Noah
 ---

-# Welcome to My Blog!
+# Welcome to my blog!

 I hope you like it.